fri-datascience/course_ids/docs/02a-Introduction_to_Docker.md

 The functionality should be the same as with the image you created during this tutorial.

-To publish images to Docker Hub, you will need first to create account and then you will be able to publish your own images.
-Let's say that you still have built image from the first example, named *docker-app*.
-You can push it to the Docker Hub using the following commands:
+To publish images to Docker Hub, we first need to create and account.
+For example, we could take the built image *docker-app* from the first example and push it to the Docker Hub using the following commands:

 ```bash
 # Provide credentials and login